Skip to Content

 • Use visually stimulating toys such as Kaleidoscope, View Finder, Spin Tops, Fidget Spinners, etc.

-• Play I-Spy games, connect the dots, coloring, painting, etc.
+• Play I-Spy games, connect the dots, color, paint, etc.

 Visual Discrimination